JakubSawicki03/Konica_Counters_IMAP/README.md

 Get Konica Minolta's counters using imap_tools

 # How it works
 Printer is sending an email message with its counters by configured schedule.
 The python script is reading mails by imap_tools then creating a data frame using pandas.
 The script includes a connection to a MySQL database.
-The code creates a table for each month to store the data (bellow you can see a example of the table).
+The code creates a table for each month to store the data (bellow you can see an example of the table).
 The table is exporting to a .csv file, then from .csv to the .xlsx (final file).

 # How printers are configured to send mails with counters
 1. Login to pirnter's web admin panel